maxix63/sf_data_science/Project_0/README.md

 ### Result:
-The average number of attempts with seed fixation is 2.
+The average number of attempts with a seed fixation is 2.

 :arrow_up: [to contents](https://github.com/maxix63/sf_data_science/blob/main/Project_0/README.md#contents)